xenonca/ptime/README.md

 Makes it possible to permanently have day/night without changing the game time.
 Type `/ptime` to either enable permanent daylight, permanent night or disable permanent time.

+You can use the setting 'ptime.default_newplayers' to set the behavior for new joining players (default: ptime disabled).

 Optional Dependencies
 --------------